brendanhasz/brendanhasz.github.io/_posts/2018-08-30-featuretools-aws.md

 ### 5) Launch an Instance

-TODO: intro, what's an instance, instance types, etc
+Now that we have things set up, we can launch our AWS virtual machine (called an "instance").
 From the [EC2 console](https://console.aws.amazon.com/ec2/), click the blue "Launch Instance" button.

-Select the AMI you want to use.
+Select the Amazon Machine Image (AMI) you want to use.
 If you want to ensure you're using only AMIs you won't be charged for, select the "Free tier only" checkbox on the left.
 We'll use the "Amazon Linux 2" AMI.

 Select the Instance Type you want and click the blue "Review and Launch" button.
 For testing things out, you'll probably want to select the `t2.micro` instance type (which is free).
 However, for running Featuretools you'll want to select an instance type which has enough memory.
 Here's a list of [AWS instance types](https://aws.amazon.com/ec2/instance-types/) and their [pricing](https://aws.amazon.com/ec2/pricing/on-demand/).

-TODO: but use the other one for actually running featuretools

-TODO: security group

-TODO: key pair

-TODO: wait for security checks to pass
+To run Featuretools on the full dataset, we'll need far more memory than is available to a `t2.micro` instance, and so we'll use the `m5.4xlarge` instance type.

+Note that the `m5.4xlarge` instance type is *not* free!
+So don't launch an instance of that type just yet.
+I'd suggest trying everything in this post out using the `t2.micro` instance first (which, again, is free), and then only once you know what you're doing going back and starting a paid instance.

+Now we'll set our instance to belong to the security group we created earlier.
+Under "Security Groups", click the "Edit security groups" link.

+Select the "Select an existing security group" radio button, and select the box next to the security group you created earlier.

+If you'll want to connect to your instance from a different IP address than you were using when you set up the security group, you'll have to either edit your security group, or create a new security group which allows connections from your new IP.

+To create a new security group,

+1. Select the "Create a new security group" radio button.
+2. Give your new security group a name, if you want.
+3. Enter the same three rules as above (Type=HTTP,Source=Anywhere; Type=HTTPS,Source=Anywhere; Type=SSH,Source=My IP)

+Or, to edit an existing security group (you only have to do this if you're connecting from a different IP than you were when you set up the security group)

+1. Go back to the EC2 console and select "Security groups" from the panel on the left.
+2. Select the box next to the security group you want to change.
+3. Click the "Actions" button and select "Edit inbound rules".
+4. Change the "Source" of the SSH rule to be "My IP".
+5. Click the blue "Save" button.

+After you've selected a security group (or created a new one), click the blue "Review and Launch" button.

+Click the blue "Launch" button.

+Here you can either select to use the key pair you created earlier, or create a new one (for example if you don't have access to the key pair you created earlier).
+To use the key pair you created earlier, select "Choose an existing key pair" from the drop-down, and then select the name of the key-pair you want to use from the second drop-down.
+But if you want to create a new one, select "Create a new key pair" from the drop-down, then give it a name, and select "Download Key Pair", and repeat the `chmod` command from earlier on the downloaded file.

+Finally, click the acknowledgement checkbox and click the blue "Launch Instances" button.
+From here you can click the blue "View Instances" button (or, from the EC2 console, go to "Instances" in the panel on the left).
+From here you can see info about your instance which should now be up and running!

 ### 6) Connect to an AWS Instance